spryker/spryker-docs/docs/scos/user/features/202204.0/quotation-process-feature-overview.md

 With the *Quotation Process* feature, the B2B customers can ask for special prices, and suppliers can get back to them with a compromise pricing suggestion.

 *Request for Quote (RFQ)* is a request that a B2B buyer sends to their suppliers stating that they want to get a quoted price on particular products with the details about the packaging and volumes they need.
-Within the Spryker Commerce OS, RFQ is represented by the ability of a sales representative to see the list of quotes, check and edit them, thereby changing and overwriting the prices for the products, view and edit shipment costs in the RFQ for a certain buyer.
+Within the Spryker Commerce OS, RFQ is represented by the ability of a sales representative to see the list of quotes, check and edit them, thereby changing and overwriting the prices for the products, and view and edit shipment costs in the RFQ for a certain buyer.
 In turn, a buyer can create an RFQ from a shopping cart, add a note to it, and bid for lower prices, as well as define a delivery address and select a shipment method.
-An RFQ can also specify the timeline for delivery, the date the proposal should be submitted, and the history of the negotiations.
+An RFQ can also specify the timeline for delivery, the date when the proposal is to be submitted, and the history of the negotiations.
 One of the RFQ features is a tool for creating special offers for buyers with limited validity.
 A sales representative can update the prices for products in the RFQ and set the exact time until which this offer is valid—for example, the 29th of December, 2019, 11:58 PM.
 If the buyer tries to proceed with this RFQ to checkout on the 29th of December, 2019, at 11:59 PM, then this RFQ will not be available.
 ![RFQ Validity](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Workflow+&+Process+Management/Quotation+process+and+RFQ/Quotation+Process+&+RFQ+Feature+Overview/valid-till.png)